Physical background and theory

 Radiative transfer calculations are performed along curved ray paths that account for atmospheric refraction.
 Refraction causes bending of the ray paths toward the Earth’s surface and is particularly important for limb-sounding geometries.

 Ray paths are calculated numerically by solving the Eikonal equation, which describes the propagation of electromagnetic waves in a medium with spatially varying refractive index.
-In the mid-infrared spectral range, the refractive index depends primarily on pressure and temperature; wavelength dependence and water vapour contributions are small and neglected in the default formulation.
+In the mid-infrared spectral range, JURASSIC uses a dry-air Edlen-type refractivity model.
+The implementation scales refractivity with pressure and temperature and evaluates the Edlen formula at a fixed reference wavelength of 10 micrometer.
+This provides a simple and stable approximation for thermal-infrared ray tracing while keeping the line-of-sight geometry independent of the active channel set.

 The ray tracing algorithm is generic and supports limb, nadir, zenith, and occultation geometries for instruments located inside or outside the atmosphere.
 The ray path is discretized into segments, which form the basis for the subsequent radiative transfer calculations.